ma9317/BOOTCAMP_EDA_MIDTERM/README.md

 Finally, a volatility regime indicator was created by identifying periods where rolling volatility exceeds the 75th percentile.
 This allows for the classification of high-volatility environments and helps highlight periods of market stress.

 The limitations of my project also need to be mentioned.
 Firstly, FRED provides spot price data, not futures curves, so it reflects current market conditions rather than forward-looking expectations or risk premiums.
 There’s no adjustment for inflation or currency effects.
-Also, my analysis is purely descriptive (no predictive modeling).
-And another big piece I’ve mentioned was the forward-fill, which assumes price continuity across non-trading days.
+Also, this is still mostly descriptive work (no formal causal modeling).
+I’m only using spot prices, and forward-filling non-trading days is a reasonable but imperfect choice.
+There’s also only so much you can separate storage effects, transport issues, and geopolitics using benchmark prices alone.
+All of these are real constraints on how deep the conclusions can go.

 **Exploratory Analysis**